rtafleet/apidoc/source/includes/_useAPI.md

 The components of a request include:

-* HTTP method - For RTA Graph, this will always be `POST`
+* HTTP method - For RTA API, this will always be `POST`
 * Content type: `application/json`
 * Body: JSON-encoded body of the following form: